bakpawel103/Orizon_Group/README.md

 ![image desc](./images/Game%203.png)

-By pressing left mouse button you can destroy enemies with powerfull weapon.
+By pressing the left mouse button, you can destroy enemies with a powerful weapon.

 ---